Actions

 The gametocyte

-The sexual replication form in this species tend to be small beat and round.
+The sexual replication form in this species tend to be small, neat, and round.

 • Gametocytes tend to be regular and round in shape.